SoumikBarua/Photorama/README.md

 ## Getting Started

-This project was created to learn how to make web service requests using **URLSession**, parse JSON data using **JSONSerialization** and implement data persistence using **Core Data** framework.
+This project was created to learn how to make web service requests using **URLSession**, parse JSON data using **JSONSerialization**, implement data persistence using **Core Data** framework and how to present content using **UICollectionView**.
 This project also allowed an opportunity to practice implementing segues.

 ## App Walkthrough GIF